Quantization for uniform distributions on stretched Sierpi\'nski triangles: Introduction

 The theory of quantization studies the process of approximating probability measures, which are invariant for certain systems, with discrete probabilities having a finite number of points in their support.
 Of particular interest are the types of behaviors which may be encountered in the quantization process for various measures.
 For an extensive survey of the history of the subject one is referred to \cite{GN}.
 For mathematical foundation of quantization theory one is referred to \cite{GL2, GL3}.
 The same mathematical results are used in pattern recognition (optimal sets of prototypes), economics (optimal location of service centers), numerical integration (optimal location of knots) and the theory of convex sets (optimal approximation by polytopes).
 Let us consider a Borel probability measure $P$ on $\D R^d$ and a natural number $n \in \D N$.
 Then, the $n$th \tit{quantization error} for $P$ is defined by:

 where $\|\cdot\|$ denotes the Euclidean norm on $\D R^d$.
-A set $\ga$ for which the infimum is achieved is called an \textit{optimal set of $n$-means} for the probability measure $P$ and the points in an optimal set are called \tit{optimal points}.
+A set $\ga$ for which the infimum is achieved and contains no more than $n$ elements is called an \textit{optimal set of $n$-means} for $P$, and the elements in an optimal set are called \tit{optimal quantizers}.
 Of course, this makes sense only if the mean squared error or the expected squared Euclidean distance $\int \| x\|^2 dP(x)$ is finite (see \cite{AW, GKL, GL1, GL2}).
 It is known that for a continuous probability measure an optimal set of $n$-means always has exactly $n$-elements (see \cite{GL2}).
-The numbers
+The number $D(P):=\lim_{n\to \infty} \frac{2\log n}{-\log V_n(P)}$, if it exists, is called the \tit{quantization dimension} of the probability measure $P$; on the other hand, for any $s\in (0, +\infty)$, the number $\lim_n n^{\frac 2 s} V_n(P)$, if it exists, is called the $s$-dimensional \tit{quantization coefficient} for $P$.
+For more details about the quantization dimension and the quantization coefficient, and their connections, one can refer to \cite{GL2, P}.